qala-io/java-beginner-course/docs/programme/tools.md

 * Most of the time we want to write log into files and not into console (though we could do both)
 * We'd like to categorize different lines of log - some of them are written because there are errors, others - just to explain what's happening with the system at any moment of time.
 We'd like to draw attention to error logs.

+That's why we instead use special libraries for logging.
+The most popular choice nowadays is SLF4J+Logback.

+# Step2: Build Tools

+While IDE let's you easily navigate through your project, you can't just compile and package your apps in IDE:

+* Any project will need to hook-up libraries
+* First of all every programmer in your team (average team is ~5 developers) would have to manually configure his IDE to work with the project.

+# Step3: VCS

 # Tests